Skip to content

 B --> |No| InternalOtherNS[🎯 <a href='../../how-to/access-policies#send-requests-to-other-app-in-another-namespace'>Allow access to other namespaces</a>]

-Services offered by NAIS (such as databases) are automatically configured with necessary access policies.
+Services offered by Nais (such as databases) are automatically configured with necessary outbound access policies.

-Consider a simple application which consists of a frontend and a backend, where naturally the frontend needs to communicate with the backend.
+Consider two applications: a frontend and a backend.
+The frontend needs to communicate with the backend by using service discovery.

 This communication is denied by default as indicated by the red arrow. access-policy-1

-In order to fix this, the frontend needs to allow outbound traffic to the backend by adding the following access policy.
+To fix this, the frontend needs to allow outbound traffic to the backend by adding the following access policy:

 spec: